PassiveLemon/webfisher/README.md

 # webfisher
-A Nim based fishing script for Webfishing
+A Nim based fishing script for Webfishing, supporting Linux and Windows.

 Features:
 - Fishing and reeling